Planting and moving

 Pruning and training

-Other shrubs that are routinely stooled (cut back hard) in spring, to keep their larger or more brightly coloured juvenile foliage – such as smokebushes (Cotinus) and elders (Sambucus), can be cut back this month.
+Other shrubs that are routinely stooled (cut back hard) in spring, to keep their larger or more brightly coloured juvenile foliage, such as the smoke bush (Cotinus) and elders (Sambucus), can be cut back this month.
 You can leave a couple of branches un-pruned if you are reluctant to lose all the height gained last year.

-Delay pruning spring-flowering shrubs such as forsythia and Chaenomeles (left: C. x superba 'Nicoline') until after they have finished flowering, otherwise this year's display will be lost.
+Delay pruning spring-flowering shrubs such as Forsythia and Chaenomeles until after they have finished flowering, otherwise this year's display will be lost.

 Remove any frost damaged shoots from evergreens damaged by earlier cold weather.